Sylphyo user guide

 Select the function of the slider if you start sliding by touching its bottom edge (at the end of the sliding surface).
 See above for a list of functions.

-Adjust the size of the top and bottom slider edges to the size of your thumb (in arbitrary units, between 1 and 50, with 12 representing the thumb of a median adult).
+Adjust the size of the top and bottom slider edges (in millimeters, between 2mm and 20mm).

 In this menu, you can activate different features of the Sylphyo related to movement and inertial control.

 Allow the activation of the inertial mode by shaking the Sylphyo once in a downwards movement, while touching the slider surface using the thumb.
 To exit inertial mode, just blow into the mouthpiece.